Home / Antibiotics for Pets / Tylosin For Dogs

 Bacterial Infections and Tylosin

-It is important to mention that Tylosin is not approved for use in domestic animals by the Food and Drug Administration (FDA) for the treatment of bacterial infections in domestic animals, but it is a prescription extra-label drug that can be legally obtained from veterinarians and is best administered by professionals.
-Tylosin however does not require a prescription for the treatment of Tear Stains in dogs and Tylosin Responsive Diarrhea.
-Over the decades, Tylosin has also been used on farm animals such as pigs and cows to boost their physical growth and prevent the spread of infectious diseases.
-Lets delve a little into the ingredients that make up Tylosin.
+It’s important to note that the Food and Drug Administration (FDA) hasn’t approved Tylosin for use in domestic animals to treat bacterial infections.
+Nevertheless, it’s a prescription extra-label drug available through veterinarians and is best administered by professionals.
+However, Tylosin doesn’t require a prescription for treating Tear Stains in dogs and Tylosin Responsive Diarrhea.
+Over the years, Tylosin has also been employed in livestock, such as pigs and cows, to enhance their growth and prevent infectious diseases.
+Let’s delve into the constituents of Tylosin.

 Ingredients in Tylosin

-Tylosin is commonly available in three forms; Injectable liquid, soluble granules and soluble powder.
-It possesses a broad spectrum of activity against gram-positive organisms and a limited range of gram-negative organisms.
-They are composed of four major components, Tylosin A, B, C, and D. Tylosin A are the major component; however, B, C, D contribute to the overall potency of the substance.
+Tylosin is typically available in three forms: injectable liquid, soluble granules, and soluble powder.
+It exhibits a broad spectrum of activity against gram-positive organisms and a limited range of gram-negative ones.
+Tylosin consists of four major components: Tylosin A, B, C, and D, with Tylosin A being the most significant, while B, C, and D contribute to its overall potency.

 Here is a very helpful chart with the recommended dosages for Tear Stain removal: